ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The RS MUST NOT delete the stored token hashes whose corresponding access tokens do not fulfill both the two conditions above, unless it becomes necessary due to memory limitations.
 In such a case, the RS MUST delete the earliest stored token hashes first.

-Retaining the stored token hashes as specified above limits the impact from a (dishonest) Client whose pertaining access token: i) specifies the 'exi' claim; ii) is uploaded at the RS for the first time after it has been revoked and later expired; and iii) has the sequence number encoded in the 'cti' claim (for CWTs) or in the 'jti' claim (for JWTs) greater than the highest sequence number among the expired access tokens specifying the 'exi' claim for the RS (see {{Section 5.10.3 of RFC9200}}).
+Retaining the stored token hashes as specified above limits the impact from a (dishonest) client whose pertaining access token: i) specifies the 'exi' claim; ii) is uploaded at the RS for the first time after it has been revoked and later expired; and iii) has the sequence number encoded in the 'cti' claim (for CWTs) or in the 'jti' claim (for JWTs) greater than the highest sequence number among the expired access tokens specifying the 'exi' claim for the RS (see {{Section 5.10.3 of RFC9200}}).
 That is, the RS would not accept such a revoked and expired access token as long as it stores the corresponding token hash.

 In order to further limit such a risk, when receiving an access token that specifies the 'exi' claim and for which a corresponding token hash is not stored, the RS can introspect the access token (see {{Section 5.9 of RFC9200}}), if token introspection is implemented by both the RS and the AS.